ChuankeFu/Academic/content/en/post/Feature-0-overview/overView.md

 - Support LR method to evaluate prediction accuracy and Hotelling_test to test significance between predictive abilities(by cross-validation method)
 - Fix dEBV(2021.12.22)

+### 1.0.6

+- Support running multiple tasks in DMU and BLUPF90 simultaneously!
+(2022.05.25)

+### 1.1.0
+- Introduce object-oriented programming in running Genomic Prediction (2023.07.17) ([see more details](https://qsmei.netlify.app/post/r6-genomic-predictionselection/blup/))
+- Move the example data and software into  another R package, blupSUP, user has to install this package only for once time!
+- User can still use the R function in the previous version of blupADC !

 ## GETTING STARTED

 ### 🙊Installation